LEAD: Min-Max Optimization from a Physical Perspective: Related Work

 \section{Related Work}

 \textbf{Game Optimization}: With increasing interest in games, significant effort is being spent in understanding common issues affecting optimization in this domain.
-These issues range from convergence to non-Nash equilibrium points, to exhibiting rotational dynamics around the equilibrium which hampers convergence. ~\cite{mescheder2017numerics} provides a discussion on how the eigenvalues of the Jacobian govern the local convergence properties of GANs.
+These issues range from convergence to non-Nash equilibrium points, to exhibiting rotational dynamics around the equilibrium which hampers convergence.
+Authors in ~\cite{mescheder2017numerics} discuss how the eigenvalues of the Jacobian govern the local convergence properties of GANs.
 They argue that the presence of eigenvalues with zero real-part and large imaginary part results in oscillatory behavior.
 To mitigate this issue, they propose Consensus Optimization (CO).
-Along similar lines,~\cite{balduzzi2018mechanics, gemp2018global,letcher2019differentiable, loizou2020stochastic} use the \textit{Hamiltonian} of the gradient vector-field, to improve the convergence in games through disentangling the convergent parts of the dynamics from the rotational.
+Along similar lines,~\cite{balduzzi2018mechanics, gemp2018global,letcher2019differentiable, loizou2020stochastic} use the \textit{Hamiltonian} of the gradient vector-field, to improve the convergence in games through disentangling the convergent parts of the dynamics from the rotations.
 Another line of attack taken in ~\cite{schafer2019competitive} is to use second-order information as a regularizer of the dynamics and motivate the use of Competitive Gradient Descent (CGD).
 In~\cite{wang2019solving}, Follow the Ridge (FtR) is proposed.
 They motivate the use of a second order term for one of the players (follower) as to avoid the rotational dynamics in a sequential formulation of the zero-sum game.
-Table \ref{tab:second_order} contains a detailed comparison of the update rule of several second order methods.
 See appendix \ref{app:comparison} for full discussion on the comparison of LEAD versus other second-order methods.